• Skip to primary navigation

 Tipu Sultan’s sons were resettled in Kolkota, where one of them died.
 It was his body that became the object of Woodforde’s attention.

-The East India Company was now desperate to mend fences and Woodforde’s behaviour imperilled whatever the progress they had made.
+The East India Company was now desperate to mend fences and Woodforde’s behaviour imperilled whatever progress they had made.

 It did not help that Woodforde refused to apologise and continued to insult Khyroola in the statement he made in his defence.
 Woodforde called him a “necromancer”, alleging that this “contemptible character” used magic to try to discover the location of stolen goods, and that his account was full of missstatements and perjury.